rust-lang/blog.rust-lang.org/content/inside-rust/renaming-the-default-branch-of-rust-lang-rust.md

 Execute the following git commands in your local checkout of the `rust` repository.

 Note that the instructions below make two assumptions:
-- They assume that you have a git remote called `upstream` that points to the `rust-lang/rust` repository and a remote called `origin` that points to your `<username>/rust` fork.
+- You have a git remote called `upstream` that points to the `rust-lang/rust` repository and a remote called `origin` that points to your `<username>/rust` fork.
 Please update the commands accordingly if you use a different setup.
   - You can find out which remotes you have configured using the `git remote -v` command.
-- They assume that your local `master` branch tracks the default branch of your *fork*, not the default branch of the *upstream* `rust-lang/rust` repository.
+- Your local `master` branch tracks the default branch of your *fork*, not the default branch of the *upstream* `rust-lang/rust` repository.
 If that is not the case, execute the commented `git branch` command instead.
-  - You can find which remote is your local branch tracking e.g. using `git branch -vv --contains master`.
+  - You can find which remote your local `master` branch tracks by using `git branch -vv --contains master` (the tracked branch should be shown in square brackets).

 ```bash
 # Update the local branch name